temichus/scylladb/README.md

 ### Changing the Cluster ID Allocator

-The Cluster ID allocator controls the base ip address allocated to each test's cluster.
-Historically, clusters used the localhost subnet such that node1 will use `127.0.0.1`, and any node \<i> will use `127.0.0.<i>`.

-This method may be suitable with no parallelism (and has other drawbacks as well) and it naturally can't be used when a number of clusters are started in parallel.

 The default allocator was changed to the RandomClusterIdAllocator that draws a random number in the range [1, 99] and allocates it by creating a symbolic link in the ~/.dtest directory by that name, pointing at the cluster directory.
-This way conflicts are resolved with no need for shared memory-based coordination between nosetests processes.
-However, if nosetests is aborted before the symbolic link has been removed, there may be stale symlinks that prevent re-allocating those cluster IDs.
+This way conflicts are resolved with no need for shared memory-based coordination between pytest processes.  pytest, if pytest is aborted before the symbolic link has been removed, there may be stale symlinks that prevent re-allocating those cluster IDs.
 These should be cleaned up by hand.

-To select the Cluster ID allocator, use:
-    `CLUSTER_ID_ALLOCATOR=random` for the random Cluster ID Allocator (default selection if unset).
-    `CLUSTER_ID_ALLOCATOR=single` for the legacy allocator used with no parallelism (with `NOSE_PROCESSES` unset or set to `0`).
-    `CLUSTER_ID_ALLOCATOR=multiprocess` for the old, shared-memory based allocator used with NOSE_PROCESSES > 0.

 Common Optional Environment Variables
 -------------------------------------

 To set the maximum number of tests to run concurrently (1 by default), use, for example:

-    NOSE_PROCESSES=4

-To set the test timeout (in seconds, 7200 by default), use, for example:

-    NOSE_PROCESS_TIMEOUT=3600
+    pytest -n 3

 To print additional test debug messages, use:

-    PRINT_DEBUG=true

-And for trace:

-    PRINT_TRACE=true

-To set scylla/cassandra default log-level to DEBUG/TRACE, use:

-    DEBUG=true
-     or
-    TRACE=true
+    pytest --log-cli-level=debug

 To (re)use a directory for saving the system-under-test nodes' logs, use:

     LOG_SAVED_DIR=<logs_dir>

-To keep logs of all tests in `$LOG_SAVED_DIR`, rather than just those that failed, use:
+To keep logs of just failed tests in `$LOG_SAVED_DIR`, rather than all tests, use:

-    KEEP_LOGS=true
+    pytest --delete-logs=pass

 To keep all test cluster directories (under `$HOME/.dtest/`), use:

-    KEEP_TEST_DIR=true
+    pytest --keep-test-dir

 > See also "Test Directories" below.